snstac/node-red-contrib-sitx/README.md

 # Requirements

-To use these nodes you must have a Sit(x) account.
+To use these nodes you must have a PAR Sit(x) account.

 # Copyright & License

-Copyright 2023 Greg Albrecht <oss@undef.net>
+Copyright 2023 Sensors & Signals LLC

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.